Position title: Ph.D.

 B.A., Geography, Macalester College, 2007

-Central Asia and Afghanistan, pastoral mobility, mountain pastoralism, land tenure, environmental governance, socio-legal studies, legal pluralism, Islamic law and economics, land use change, remote sensing, development, and “resource conflicts.”
+Central Asia and Afghanistan, pastoral mobility, mountain pastoralism, land and property, environmental governance, socio-legal studies, legal pluralism, development, and “resource conflicts.”

 PhD Minor: Law

 M.S.
 Thesis: My master’s thesis examined legal pluralism in community-based resolutions of disputes regarding pasture access in northern and central Afghanistan.
-I described how different actors (nomadic and sedentary groups of various ethnicities) mobilized different rules systems, and how the tenure arrangements that emerged from these resolutions carry important implications for the livestock economy, socio-political relations, and the natural environment.
+I described how nomadic and sedentary groups of various ethnicities mobilized different rules systems and how the tenure arrangements that emerged from these resolutions carry important implications for the livestock economy, socio-political relations, and the natural environment.

-My dissertation explores how pasture management and livestock economies in Tajikistan have changed in the post-Soviet era and how land access is negotiated in a dynamic legal landscape of evolving formal and informal rules.
-In addition to contributing to research on property, institutions, and political-economic change in Central Asia, this dissertation engages with global debates on the relationship between mobility and pastoral land tenure as well as critical studies of common-pool resources.
+My dissertation explores the management of pastures, fodder land, and livestock in Tajikistan have changed in the post-Soviet era and how land access is negotiated in a dynamic legal landscape of evolving formal and informal rules.
+Using Tajikistan’s Rasht Valley as a case study, this dissertation engages with scholarship on pastoral mobility, property, institutions, and political-economic change in Central Asia.

 Robinson, S, C Jamsranjav, K Gillin.
 2017.
 “Pastoral Property Rights in Central Asia: Factors and Actors Driving the Reform Agenda.” Études Rurales 200: 220-253.